liuggio/xwc-sandbox/ABSTRACT-TODO.md

    * parent: string, manyToOne
    * order: integer

+#Association Class "PageJoinMote" implemented like an Entity
+ * is an implementation of ManyToMany between Page and Mote, however, between the two entities have add the association class with extra columns and Tag tagOrder.
+Tag indicates where Mote will have to be positiones and tagOrder indicates the order in its group tag.
+   * page: Page
+   * mote: Mote
+   * tag: Tag
+   * tagOrder: integer

-#Entity "MoteContent"
+#Entity "Widget"
+ * Description: the Widget is a tool that allows you to add dynamic content to the page.
+A Widget takes one input some parameter and a position as a Tag, but the Widget being dynamic can access all the motes in all sections of the page.
+A Widget is a class that is included in a particular folder, is possible to execute different functions of the class with the GET / POST
  * Attributes
    * name: primary key, string
-   * type: enum (doctrine2 doesn't has enum field so is a string for doctrine2)
-   * content: Clob
-   * parameter: string
+   * className: string
+   * status: integer

-#Association Class "PageMote"
+#Association Class "PageJoinWidget" implemented like an Entity
+ * is an implementation of ManyToMany between Page and Widget, however, between the two entities have add the association class with extra parameters and Tag, tagOrder, parameter.
+   * page: Page
+   * widget: Widget
- * PageMote-Attributes
+   * tag: Tag (optional)
-   * page_id
+   * tagOrder: integer (optional)
-   * mote_name
+   * parameter: array (optional)

-#Operations

- 1. $page=new Page("Page name", "RouteName")
- 2. $page->getMotesByTag()

-      return all the motes grouped by tag owned by that page;
-      a twig template will organize the content;
-      @return array of array eg.  ["tags'name"]=array of motes

- 3. $mote= new Mote("Name", "HtmlContent", "tagname")

-     eg. $mote("title01", "HomePage", "html_head_title")
-     $page->addMote($mote)
-     $page->removeMote($mote)
-     $page->appentToMote("Name","htmlContent")

-4. We want to add a template to the page, to a single mote.

-# TODO list limit 0,4
+# TODO list limit 0,2
- 1. Start-up (Resolved)
+ 1. + Start-up (Resolved)

-    * -clean this file (formatting and adding: ideas, entities, corrections, comments)
+   * - clean this file (formatting and adding: ideas, entities, corrections, comments)
-    * +create the doctrine ORM Entities for the Page/Mote/Tag
+   * + create the doctrine ORM Entities for the Page/Mote/Tag
-    * +create the operations
+   * + create the operations
-    * +create a test page
+   * + create a test page
-    * +add onpreUpdate modify page.modifiedAt with now
+   * + add onpreUpdate modify page.modifiedAt with now()
-    * +add MoteContent Entity
-    * +add fixtures in doctrine2 for tag element
+   * + add fixtures in doctrine2 for tag element
- 2. Add Template Entities and develop operation for showing the content of all of the templates' types (file and database template)
+ 2. Widget
+   * + add Entities and Association
+   * - create the method for load the class and the correct Widgetfunction
+   * - create a Widget's Example
+ 3. Template/Theme
+   * - create Template Entity
+   * - create a Theme entity
- 3. Unit Test for 1.and 2.
+ 4. Unit Test for 1., 2., 3.
- 3. Add entities and page's attributes: Template, author of the page, parent of the page, users, permissions, ajax, etc..
+ 5. Add entities and page's attributes: author of the page, parent of the page, users, permissions, ajax, etc..
- 4. License
+ 6. License